aiven/devportal/docs/platform/howto/disk-autoscaler.rst

 1. Log in to `Aiven Console <https://console.aiven.io/>`_ and navigate to a desired organization, project, and service.
 2. On the **Overview** page of your service, select **Integrations** from the sidebar.
 3. On the **Integrations** page, navigate to **External integrations** and select **Disk autoscaler**.
-4. In the **Autoscaler integration** window, select the newly-created autoscaler integration endpoint from the dropdown manu and select **Enable**.
+4. In the **Autoscaler integration** window, select the newly-created autoscaler integration endpoint from the dropdown menu and select **Enable**.

 Enable with Aiven API
 ~~~~~~~~~~~~~~~~~~~~~

-To enable disk autoscaler on your service via `Aiven API <https://api.aiven.io/doc/>`_, call the `ServiceIntegrationEndpointCreate <https://api.aiven.io/doc/#tag/Service_Integrations/operation/ServiceIntegrationEndpointCreate>`_ endpoint on your project and, next, the `ServiceIntegrationCreate <https://api.aiven.io/doc/#tag/Service_Integrations/operation/ServiceIntegrationCreate>`_ endpoint to create an autosclaler integration on your service.
+To enable disk autoscaler on your service via `Aiven API <https://api.aiven.io/doc/>`_, call the `ServiceIntegrationEndpointCreate <https://api.aiven.io/doc/#tag/Service_Integrations/operation/ServiceIntegrationEndpointCreate>`_ endpoint on your project and, next, the `ServiceIntegrationCreate <https://api.aiven.io/doc/#tag/Service_Integrations/operation/ServiceIntegrationCreate>`_ endpoint to create an autoscaler integration on your service.
 `ServiceUpdate <https://api.aiven.io/doc/#tag/Service/operation/ServiceUpdate>`_ endpoint passing ``{"service disk autoscaler": {"enabled": true}}`` in the ``user_config`` object.

 1. Call the `ServiceIntegrationEndpointCreate <https://api.aiven.io/doc/#tag/Service_Integrations/operation/ServiceIntegrationEndpointCreate>`_ endpoint on your project passing the following in the request body: